lbladma/Work-Day-Planner-App/README.md

 ![A user clicks on slots on the color-coded calendar and edits the events.](05-third-party-apis-homework-demo.gif)

-# The Link/URL to the Depolyed app.
+# The URL to the Depolyed app.

+# The URL of the GitHub repository